Read it in 5 Mins

 When it comes to leadership, great leaders will all have several qualities in common.
-Being able to direct teams, coordinate resources and demonstrate the creativity to drive a business forward are just some of the key attributes that you will find many leaders possess.
+Being able to direct teams, coordinate resources, and demonstrate the creativity to drive a business forward are just some of the key attributes that you will find many leaders possess.
 Strong leaders are those who can inspire and motivate employees to carry out a range of tasks to a high standard.

 Working within a managerial role is perhaps one of the most rewarding yet challenging positions that you can occupy.
 Whether you are just entering the world of leadership or you are a seasoned leader with extensive experience, knowing what traits effective leaders should possess is fundamental to your success.
 Mainly every leader should know about emotional intelligence.

-Great leaders are people who have outstanding managerial capabilities combined with energy, enthusiasm and lots of vision for the future.
+Great leaders are people who have outstanding managerial capabilities combined with energy, enthusiasm, and lots of vision for the future.

-Perhaps one of the most respected and valued quality of a leadership professional is integrity.
+Perhaps one of the most respected and valued qualities of a leadership professional is integrity.
 As one of the most important skills, integrity is about committing to something and then following through on your promises.
 This certainly builds trust and loyalty within your team.
 Integrity could include actions such as:

 Standing firm on what you believe in and speaking out when something isn’t right

 Demonstrating the courage and determination to pursue a course of action even when it presents complex challenges and obstacles and the outcome is far from certain